Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Western Michigan and its opponents have scored at least 59 points -- this matchup's point total -- just twice this season.
+- Western Michigan and its opponents have combined for 59 points -- this matchup's over/under -- just twice this year.

-- Buffalo's games have gone over 59 points in just one opportunity this season.
+- Buffalo has combined with its opponents to score more than 59 points in one game this season.

 - The combined points per game average of the two teams, 60.3, is 1.3 points above Saturday's over/under.

-- The 47.1 combined points per game that these two squads have allowed this season are 11.9 fewer than the 59 over/under in this contest.
+- These two squads combine to surrender 47.1 points per game, 11.9 fewer than this contest's over/under.

-- The average total in Broncos games this season is 61, two points more than Saturday's total of 59.
+- The average total in Broncos games this season is 61, two points above Saturday's over/under of 59.

-- The 59 total in this game is 4.7 points above the 54.3 average total in Bulls games this season.
+- The 59 over/under in this game is 4.7 points above the 54.3 average total in Bulls games this season.

 Western Michigan Stats and Trends

-- Western Michigan has three wins against the spread in four games this year.
+- Western Michigan has three wins against the spread in four games this season.

 - The Broncos have been favored by 6.5 points or more once this season and covered the spread.